annewoosam/Best-README-Template/README.md

 8. Access the app at localhost:5000

-9. Practice creating records, reviewing Kanban boards, setting up a centralized inbox on gmail, changing message text and viewing training areas in reporting, as well as deleting records from psql using the back-end.
+9. Practice creating your own JSOn files to seed longer checklists, registering and logging in, creating records, reviewing Kanban boards, setting up a centralized inbox on gmail, changing message text and viewing training areas in reporting, as well as deleting records from psql using the back-end.

 <!-- USAGE EXAMPLES -->
 ## Usage